Hardship funds support undergraduate and postgraduate students who fall into financial difficulties.

 City, Short Term Loan

 Limited financial assistance can be offered through a Short Term Loan (STL) to students whose Student Finance has been delayed significantly beyond the start of the term.
 The maximum STL available is £500, the STL must be repaid within 10 days of receipt of your Student Finance and/or NHS Student Bursary.
 To apply for a STL please contact the Student Funding Team on firstname.lastname@example.org.
 STLs are provided at the discretion of the Student Funding Team.

 City, University of London Hardship Fund

 NHS Learning Support Fund

-The NHS Learning Support Fund has been set up to provide financial assistance to students who started one of the following courses: BSc Midwifery, BSc/PGDip/MSc Nursing, BSc Radiography and BSc/MSc Speech and Language Therapy after 1 August 2017.
+The NHS Learning Support Fund provides financial support to fee paying students on one of the following courses: BSc Midwifery, BSc/PGDip/MSc Nursing, BSc Radiography and BSc/MSc Speech and Language Therapy.
 Eligible students can apply for financial support in three areas - child dependents allowance, clinical placement travel and accommodation expenses and financial hardship (Exceptional Support Fund).
 Please visit the NHS Student Services site for more details.